Tony Jones Jr.: New Orleans Saints (first stint)

-Jones signed with the New Orleans Saints as an undrafted free agent on April 27, 2020.
+Jones Jr. signed with the New Orleans Saints as an undrafted free agent on April 27, 2020.
 He was waived during final roster cuts on September 5, 2020, and re-signed to the team's practice squad the next day.
 He was elevated to the active roster on January 2, 2021, for the team's Week 17 game against the Carolina Panthers, and reverted to the practice squad after the game.
-On January 18, 2021, Jones signed a reserve/futures contract with the Saints.
-On September 2, 2021, Jones made the 53-man roster for the Saints after rushing 106 yards on 12 carries and one touchdown, along with 42 receiving yards on six receptions in two preseason games.
+On January 18, 2021, Jones Jr. signed a reserve/futures contract with the Saints.
+On September 2, 2021, Jones Jr. made the 53-man roster for the Saints after rushing 106 yards on 12 carries and one touchdown, along with 42 receiving yards on six receptions in two preseason games.
 He suffered an ankle injury in Week 4 and was placed on injured reserve on October 6, 2021.
 He was activated on November 20.

-On October 8, 2022, Jones was waived by the Saints.
+On October 8, 2022, Jones Jr. was waived by the Saints.

 Seattle Seahawks

-On October 10, 2022, Jones was claimed off waivers by the Seattle Seahawks.
+On October 10, 2022, Jones Jr. was claimed off waivers by the Seattle Seahawks.
 He was waived on December 21 and signed to the practice squad on December 26.
 He was promoted to the active roster on January 13, 2023.

 Denver Broncos

-On March 23, 2023, Jones was signed by the Denver Broncos.
+On March 23, 2023, Jones Jr. was signed by the Denver Broncos.
 On August 29, 2023, he was waived by the Broncos.

 New Orleans Saints (second stint)

-On August 30, 2023, Jones was signed by the Saints to their practice squad.
-Jones was elevated to the active roster on September 18 and ran for 34 yards on 12 carries and scored his first two NFL career touchdowns against the Carolina Panthers following an injury to Jamaal Williams late in the first half of the Saints' Week 2 game.
-Following the game, Jones was signed to the active roster on September 20, 2023.
+On August 30, 2023, Jones Jr. was signed by the Saints to their practice squad.
+Jones Jr. was elevated to the active roster on September 18 and ran for 34 yards on 12 carries and scored his first two NFL career touchdowns against the Carolina Panthers following an injury to Jamaal Williams late in the first half of the Saints' Week 2 game.
+Following the game, Jones Jr. was signed to the active roster on September 20, 2023.
 He was released on October 7.